obshtestvo/signali-theme/README.md

  - **Icons** should be svg-based.
  - **Javascripts**:
    - Should be in a isolated scope
-   - Should explicitly state requirments in code (*not comments or meta-lanaguages*)
+   - Should explicitly state requirements in code (*not comments or meta-lanaguages*)

 ### Specificity